Danny213123/cps842-assignment-1/README.md

 # CPS842: Information Retrieval and Web Search

+## NOTES

+After the lab demo, I have applied normalization to the queries, the same that are applied to the terms, I have also added in an additional check if the term being looked up was stemmed using the PorterStemming algorithm.

 ## Inputs

 First the invert.py program will gather several inputs from the user when executing the program: